filipponicolasi/CompPhysStud-PhD/Task09/task09.md

 If we start Julia with 5 threads, the loop of 100000 iterations is partitioned into 5 contiguous blocks, so each thread executes about $100000/5 = 20000$ iterations (chunks).
 At the end of the `@threads for ... end` block there is an implicit barrier, so execution continues only after all threads have finished.

+Also in this case, `@elapsed` is used in order to include not only the arithmetic but also memory allocation and the one-time JIT compilation cost.
 ### parallel_daxpy_calculation.jl
 ```julia
 #parallel_DAXPY_calculation.jl
 # serial_DAXPY_calculation.jl